Tightening Quadratic Convex Relaxations for the AC Optimal Transmission Switching Problem: Numerical Experiments

 \subsection{Lifted cycle constraints for ACOPF-QC}

-We also add the linearized \cycconstrs~(including the novel ones we derived) to the ACOPF-QC relaxation, This happens to be the special case of the ACOTS-QC with all the lines of the network swithced on.
+We also add the linearized \cycconstrs~(including the novel ones we derived) to the ACOPF-QC relaxation, This happens to be the special case of the ACOTS-QC with all the lines of the network {\cblue switched} on.
 These cycle constraints are linearized using the strong extreme-point representation, which is also new.
 We experiment with ``TYP", ``SAD" and ``API" cases with up to 2869 buses (102 cases in total), and observe improvements of optimality gaps in several instances.
-We report cases with greater than 0.03\% improvement in objectives in Table \ref{tab: opf}.
-The results show that, for ACOPF-QC the \cycconstrs \ are more useful in tightening ``SAD" and ``API" instances, and for smaller-size test cases.
+We report cases with greater than 0.03\% improvement in objectives in Table \ref{tab: opf}{\cblue, and include the results for all tested cases in Table \ref{tab: all_opf} of the Online Supplement.} The results show that, for ACOPF-QC the \cycconstrs \ are more useful in tightening ``SAD" and ``API" instances, and for smaller-size test cases.